-Applicable EU Law means any law of the European Union (or the law of one or more of the Member States of the European Union) and, for the avoidance of doubt, includes EU Privacy Laws.
+Applicable European Law means any applicable law of the European Union (or the law of one or more of the Member States of the European Union), Switzerland or the United Kingdom, including, for the avoidance of doubt, the European Privacy Laws.

-Data Controller means the natural or legal person who is considered to be the ‘controller’ in relation to Personal Data under EU Privacy Laws.
+Controller means the natural or legal person who is considered to be the ‘controller’ in relation to Personal Data under European Privacy Laws.

-Data Subject has the meaning ascribed to ‘data subject’ under EU Privacy Laws.
+Data Subject has the meaning ascribed to ‘data subject’ under European Privacy Laws.

-EU Data means EU Employee Data, EU Partner Data and EU User Data.
+European Data means European Employee Data, European Partner Data and European User Data.

-EU Employee Data means any Personal Data relating to a member of staff of any EEA Affiliate.
+European Employee Data means any Personal Data relating to a member of staff of any Yahoo Affiliate.

-EU User Data means any Personal Data relating to users of EEA Affiliate and or Yahoo provided services or Processed in connection with products or services offered by Yahoo and/or an EEA Affiliate.
+European User Data means any Personal Data relating to Yahoo Users that is Processed in connection with products or services offered by a Yahoo Affiliate.

 GDPR means the EU General Data Protection Regulation 2016/679.